SYK17/tujo/README.md

-# Tujo - Terminal User Journal (WIP)
+# Tujo - Terminal User Journal

-Tujo is a minimalist terminal-based journal and task management application built with Python.
+Tujo is a terminal-based journal and task management application built with the [Textual framework](https://textual.textualize.io).
 It combines the simplicity of plain text journaling with the power of terminal-based interfaces.

 ![Demo](./demo_hq.gif)